 Chapter 4 uses the advanced approach, taking into account the sign and significance of the change (Cross-Chapter Box Atlas.1, approach C).
 Where not applicable, such as due to a lack of the necessary model output, the simple method is used taking into account only agreement on the sign of the change across the multi-model ensemble (Cross-Chapter Box Atlas.1, approach B).
-The advanced approach is similar to the method used in AR5 but isolates conflicting signals as proposed in (Zappa et al., 2021).
+The advanced approach is similar to the method used in AR5 but isolates conflicting signals as proposed in Zappa et al. (2021).
 It uses three mutually exclusive categories and distinguishes (a) areas with significant change and high model agreement (no overlay), (b) areas with no change or no robust change (diagonal lines), and (c) areas with significant change but low agreement (crossed lines).
 Category (a) marks areas where the climate change signals likely emerge from internal variability, where two-thirds or more of the models project changes greater than internal variability and 80% or more of the models agree on the sign of the change.
 Category (b) marks areas where fewer than two-thirds of the models project changes greater than internal variability, and category (c) marks areas with significant but conflicting signals, where two-thirds or more of the models project changes greater than internal variability but less than 80% agree on the sign of the change.